hendrikTpl/siwp2005-RestAPI-Flask/README.md

 # [SIWP2005]_PBO_Building REST API with Flask

 ## Topic 1 How to Get started
-please go to this Topics
+please go to this docs

 ## Building CRUD and Connect with DB
+please go to this docs

 ## OpenAPI